bdusell/singularity-tutorial/README.md

 for managing Python modules.
 There's a problem with our current workflow.
 Every time we want to install a new Python library, we have to re-build the image.
-We should only need to re-build the image when we install a package with `apt-get` or inherit from a different base imagei -- in other words, actions that require root privileges.
+We should only need to re-build the image when we install a package with `apt-get` or inherit from a different base image -- in other words, actions that require root privileges.
 It would be nice if we could store our Python libraries in the current working directory using a **package manager**, and rely on the image only for the basic Ubuntu/CUDA/Python environment.